- Download our Moving to Brazil Guide (PDF)

 Unconscious bias training in Brazil

-Stoked by the former far-right president, racial tensions in Brazil remain high, with black Brazilians still facing issues created by colonial-era discrimination.
-With this in mind, unconscious bias training becomes critical for those looking to work and live in Brazil.
+Stoked in part by the former far-right president, racial tensions in Brazil are high, and black Brazilians still struggle against issues created by colonial-era discrimination.

 Useful resources